katana-network/specialk/examples/ausd-yearnvault/README.md

 1. **"Cannot connect to wallet"**
    - Ensure MetaMask is installed and unlocked
-   - Check you're on the correct network (Tatara testnet)
+   - Check you're on the correct network (Katana mainnet)

 2. **"Transaction failed"**
    - Check you have enough ETH for gas fees